-University of Michigan - Ann Arbor in Ann Arbor, MI
+University of Michigan - Ann Arbor, MI

 The School of Dentistry at the University of Michigan has long had a prominent influence on the dental community.
 In 1901, the school launched the 4-year model of dental training which has since become the educational standard.
 Research opportunities and extracurricular activities are heavily emphasized as evidenced by 12 student groups and fraternities that you can choose to join.
 Degree titles offered that have bearing on your potential career as an orthodontist include: